jmduke/arcana.computer/writing/_miscellany/this-site.md

 3. **Durable**.
 I want a site that I can work on in form and content and spirit for the next twenty years.
 I am sure it will go through redesigns and reconceptualizations and reworks and all of that — I am not foolish enough to think that this site will ever be "finished" — but I want the soul of it to be as constant as possible.
 4. **Genuine**.
 It seems silly to talk about being genuine right after throwing a phrase like "the soul of [this site]" at you, but if you know me in real life you know that I am _exactly_ that level of grandoise/idiotic.
 So, yeah — I want this site to sound as aggressively like me as possible.
 There are [great sites](https://julian.com) that strive for an authorial voice; I am uninterested in that ambition.

+These are goals _for_ the site, but not exactly goals for myself in building it: sure, building something that is quick, durable, honest, and accessible is meritous in of itself, but anyone who has built and rebuilt their own static site knows that most of the fun is in the journey, rather than the destination.
+A [reader](https://svbn.me/blog/prutsen/) recently informed me of the Dutch word _prutsen_:

+> We have a favourite foreign word.
+And while we love hygge, it’s actually prutsen.
+It translates loosely to doing something of very little significance that only looks like work.
+Only to us, it’s quite significant – not the kind of significance that changes the world, but the kind that changes ours (and hopefully yours) and how we feel in it.
+It’s a surprisingly useful way to clear our heads.
+Little bits of rearranging, picking up wild pieces on dog walks and putting them in vases or bowls, prutsen the details because it makes our hearts warm and gets our creative juices flowing.
+[Do Inhabit](https://thedobook.co/products/do-inhabit-style-your-space-for-a-creative-and-considered-life)

+I have spent a lot of time bemoaning the fact that I may spend more time in a given year _building_ my site than actually populating it with content.
+One goal for myself is to treat this site as both a surrender and an antidote to that notion: that the joy of building the site is not something to feel guilty over, and that I should build it in a way to enhance how fun it can be to spend a quiet Thursday evening messing with Liquid filters.

 ### Etymology

 Why is this site called "arcana dot computer", you ask?
 That is a somewhat odd name!
 Why wouldn't you just do firstnamelastname.com, and dispense with all this weird "naming your personal website" nonsense?